DETAILED ACTION

 Claim 19:

-convert the score calculated for each of the one or more phrases into a conversion score in accordance with a conversion method determined for each of the one or more logical operators.
+convert the score calculated for each of the one or more phrases into a conversion score in accordance with a conversion method determined for each of the one or more logical operators; and

 These limitations, as drafted, is an apparatus that, under its broadest reasonable interpretation, covers the performance of mental processes specifically computing scores.
 Computing scores has long before the modern computer was invented, and continues to be predominantly a product of human endeavor.
 The instant application is directed to computing scores.
-Additionally, the calculation of a degree of certainty can be performed by a human via their mind and/or pen & paper.
-Furthermore, the calculation of a scores can be performed by a human via their mind and/or pen & paper.
+Additionally, the generation of representation vectors of pieces of target information and representation vectors of phrases can be performed by a human via their mind and/or pen & paper.
+Furthermore, the calculation of a degree of certainty can be performed by a human via their mind and/or pen & paper.
+Moreover, the calculation of a scores can be performed by a human via their mind and/or pen & paper.
 Moreover, the conversion of a score can be performed by a human via their mind and/or pen & paper.
 Because the limitations above closely follow the steps of computing scores, and the steps involved human judgments, observations and evaluations that can be practically or reasonably performed in the human mind and/or pen & paper, the claim recites an abstract idea consistent with the “mental process” grouping set forth in the 2019 PEG.

-The mere nominal recitation of generic computing components such as a non-transitory computer-readable recording medium and computer do not take the claim out of certain methods of mental processes grouping.
+The mere nominal recitation of generic computing components such as a “non-transitory computer-readable recording medium”, “computer”, “word vector database”, “document vector database”, and “display device” do not take the claim out of certain methods of mental processes grouping.
 Therefore, the limitation is directed to an abstract idea.

 The instant application fails to integrate the judicial exception into a practical application because the instant application merely recites words “apply it” (or an equivalent) with the judicial exception or merely includes instructions to implement an abstract idea.
 The instant application is directed to an apparatus instructing the reader to implement the identified apparatus of mental processes of computing scores.
 The elements of the claim do not themselves amount to an improvement to the computer, to a technology or another technical field.